 By moving your paper forms into the online realm, we also give you powerful tools to easily customize the forms, all through a simple interface.
-You can use conditional triggers, formula calculations, GPS mapping for mileage and other tools to make your online forms work best for you.
+You can use conditional triggers, formula calculations, GPS mapping for mileage, and other tools to make your online forms work best for you.

-For example, we have a timesheet with two section.
-The first section is a summary that includes the employee’s name by pulling user data, a date field to select the pay period and a formula field to calculate the total hours.
-The second section is a breakdown of acceptable submission types which uses a number field for the user to input hours into the appropriate category.
-We include hours input for regular hours, vacation, stat, sick or bonus time-off.
+For example, we have a timesheet with two sections.
+The first section is a summary that includes the employee’s name by pulling user data, a date field to select the pay period, and a formula field to calculate the total hours.
+The second section is a breakdown of acceptable submission types, which uses a number field for the user to input hours into the appropriate category.
+We include hours of input for regular hours, vacation, stat, sick, or bonus time-off.

-General Expenses can use a date field, a text box for a description, a file upload for the receipt and a number field for the total cost.
+General expenses can use a date field, a text box for a description, a file upload for the receipt, and a number field for the total cost.
 You can continue to add general expenses as needed.

 TIP: If you aren’t currently using our online forms, consider picking your top 5 paper-based forms and building them online to get you started!

 There are plenty of ways to integrate online forms into your intranet site—so get creative!
 What are some unique examples of online forms you’re using?
 Comment below.
-Want to see more online form examples?
-Request a live demo with one of our product specialists.